MuhammedBuyukkinaci/AWS-Notes/README.md

     - API Gateway: An API management tool bult in front of API.
     - Direct Connect: It is a cloud service faciliating the installation of deciated & private link between our local servers to AWS servers.
 It is a replacement for internet connection.

+6) Migration

+    - Migration Hub: A monitoring too for AWS migration operations.
+    - Application Discovery: A service to discover applications on local servers before migration.
+    - Database Migration Service: A migration service for databases.
+It supports homogeneous( example: Postgresql to Postgresql) & heterogeneous (MySQL to Amazon Aurora) migrations.
+    - Server Migration Service: A service to move local servers to AWS servers.
+    - Snowball: A migration tool to move Petabytes of data to AWS.
+It is a PHYSICAL device.
+AWS sends it to you.
+You put your data into this device in a encrypted way.
+You send it back to AWS.
+AWS restores services via this PHYSICAL device.